danbz/aesthetic-programming/source/bibliography.md

 - Austin, John Langshaw. *How to Do Things with Words*.
 Oxford, UK: Clarendon Press, 1975.
 - Balsamo, Anne. *Technologies of the Gendered Body: Reading Cyborg Women*.
 Durham, NC: Duke University Press, 1995.
 - Barad, Karen. *Meeting the Universe Halfway: Quantum Physics and the Entanglement of Matter and Meaning*.
 Durham, NC: Duke University Press, 2007.
 -	Bek, Wilfried Hou Je.
 "Loop."
 In *Software Studies*.
 Edited by Matthew Fuller, 179–183.
-Cambridge, MA: MIT Press, 2008.
+Cambridge, MA: The MIT Press, 2008.
 - Bellacasa, Maria Puig de la.
 “Matters of Care in Technoscience: Assembling Neglected Things.” *Social Studies of Science* 41 (February 2011): 85–106.
 - Benjamin, Ruha.
 “Are Robots Racist: Reimagining the Default Settings of Technology and Society.”
 Dropbox Lecture video, 23:23, 2019. <https://www.dropbox.com/s/j80s8kjm63erf70/Ruha%20Benjamin%20Guest%20Lecture.mp4>.
 - Benjamin, Walter.
 "The Work of Art in the Age of Mechanical Reproduction" [1936].
 In *Selected Writings, Volume 3, 1935–1938*.
 Edited by Howard Eiland and Michael W. Jennings.
 Cambridge, MA: Belknap Press of Harvard University Press, 2002.